dbohdan/unflattener/README.md

 Unflattener has been tested to work under Linux (Ubuntu 12.04, Ubuntu 16.04, Fedora 26, Debian 7 and openSUSE Tumbleweed 2017*) and Windows (XP, 7, 8.1 and 10).

-You will need Python 2.7 (v2.6 and earlier won't work), NumPy and either PIL (the Python Imaging Library) or its replacement Pillow to run Unflattener.
+You will need Python 2.7 (v2.6 and earlier won't work) or Python 3.2 or later, NumPy and either PIL (the Python Imaging Library) or its replacement Pillow to run Unflattener.
+The following instructions are for Python 2.7.

 Debian and Ubuntu
 -----------------